Octachron/RFCs/rfcs/structured_diagnostics.md

 0. delete unused records and sum types
 1. remove a deprecated field from a record type
-2. add a new constructor to a sum type
+2. add a new variant constructor to a variant type

 With this policy, we can be sure that a logger at version `major.minor` can output a structured diagnostic which is valid for any version `major.m` where `m<=minor`.
 Indeed this only requires to:

-1. erase fields from future version
+1. erase fields from future versions
 2. project constructors to their previous representation

-Enforcing compatibility between major versions is more delicate, in particular for the variant constructor side.

-First, to avoid reuse of previous name with different meaning, we must keep a set of tombstones for deleted nominal types, record fields, and sum constructors.

-Second, in the record case, the compiler code will need to keep `deprecated` paths to output the now deleted fields.
-This means that a record field may progress from versions to versions between:

-1. field publication as option
-2. field publication as mandatory
+### Record subtyping rule

+The subtyping rules for records straigthforward

+1. add new fields to a record type
+2. promote an optional field to a required field
+3. deprecate a field

+### Variant constructors subtyping rules

+The constructor rules can be divided in two parts, the dual rule for record field addition

+1. remove constructors from a sum type

+and the derived constructor rules.

+2. expand the argument type of a variant constructor
+3. introduce a new derived variant constructor

+The first rule is straigthforward and unsufficient.
+Indeed, this rule only allows us to remove unused clutter, it is not enough to evolve constructor fields.

+A hackish solution to this issue consists in

+1. duplicate the sum type and update it
+2. deprecate the field containing the offending sum type
-3. field deprecation
+3. add a new field containing the updated sum type.
-4. field deletion

-Note that this policy already requires than any new diagnostic field is supported by at least two OCaml minor versions (and thus one year).

-Finally, backward-compatibility for variant constructor is more complex.
-If there is a new constructor in version `major.0`, it is not always possible to translate this new constructor to the diagnostic in the previous version.
-We could replace future constructor by a special constructor `<future>`, but it is unclear if this would help tools more than having an unknown constructor name.
-Thus reliable deserializer would need to parse variant sum as if they were always extensible.
+To avoid this complex dance, we propose to allo reversible update for variant

-However to preserve backward compatibility as much as possible, we should be able to express whenever a constructor from a version `v2` is in fact derived from a constructor from an older version `v1<v2`.
+constructors: we should be able to expres that a constructor from a version `v2` is in fact derived from a constructor from an older version `v1<v2`.
 There two cases that seem relatively straigthforward to handle:

 1. A constructor exists in both `v1` and `v2` with only a change of its argument type, with the new type being a subtype of the previous one.

+For maximal backward compatibibility, we propose to require that the `v2` argument type is necessary a record, which contains a `contents` field holding the previous argument.

 2. A new constructor in `v2` can be approximated by an older constructor in `v1`

-Similarly, a variant constructor with a non record argument can be expanded into a record argument with a field `contents` holding the old argument.

-With those possibility, The life cycles of variant constructors is then restricted to
+With those possibility, the life cycles of variant constructors is then restricted to

-1. inception from a parent variant constructor
+1. derived inception
 2. publication
-3. deprecation
+3. expansion
 4. deletion

-and we only will require major version updates when introducing completely new variant constructors.

 For instance, one of the sum type presents in compiler diagnostics is the error kind, which is represented as: